konfound-project/konfound/joss-paper/paper.md

     ## on observed covariates) based on a threshold of 0.201 for statistical
     ## significance (alpha = 0.05).
     ##
-    ## Correspondingly the impact of an omitted variable (as defined in Frank 2000) must be
+    ## Correspondingly the impact of an omitted variable (as defined in Frank
-    ## 0.568 X 0.568 = 0.323 to invalidate an inference for a null hypothesis of 0 effect.
+    ## 2000) must be 0.568 X 0.568 = 0.323 to invalidate an inference for a null
-    ## See Frank (2000) for a description of the method.
+    ## hypothesis of 0 effect.See Frank (2000) for a description of the method.
     ##
     ## Citation:
     ## Frank, K. (2000).
-Impact of a confounding variable on the
+Impact of a confounding variable on the inference of a
-    ## inference of a regression coefficient.
+    ## regression coefficient.
 Sociological Methods and Research, 29 (2), 147-194

     ## For other forms of output, run ?pkonfound and inspect the to_return argument